adobe/helix-home/showandtell/1-pumpkin-spice-show-and-tell.md

 > How will this work?

-We will three to four presenters for each show & tell.
+There will be three to four presenters for each show & tell.
 Presenters don't need slides, just a screen share of their site and a link to their GitHub repository.

 Each presentation will take between 7 and 10 minutes, followed by 7 to 10 minutes of discussion.